Signs of Codependency & Addiction (Impacts & Negative Effects)

 Symptoms of codependency include:

-• Unhealthy, or absence of, boundaries: The codependent person may not have a sense of boundaries, either for oneself or others.
+- Unhealthy, or lack of boundaries.
+The codependent person may not have a sense of boundaries, either for oneself or others.
 These individuals may offer unwanted advice, feel responsible for other people’s feelings, or want to manipulate or control others in order to feel secure.

 Codependency & Drug Abuse

-Codependency does not necessarily occur with drug abuse, but it was first recognized in relation to family members of people struggling with alcoholism, as explained by Mental Health America.
-Codependency is commonly found in those who have close relationships to people who struggle with addiction.
-It can manifest in multiple ways:
+Codependency does not necessarily occur with drug use, but it was first recognized in relation to family members of people struggling with alcohol use disorder.1 Codependency is commonly found in those who have close relationships to people who struggle with addiction.
+It can manifest in multiple ways including the following:

-• Close adult family members or significant others of individuals using drugs
+- Close adult family members or significant others using drugs

 The codependent partner in the relationship is not necessarily a spouse.
-In fact, Psychology Today explains how to recognize codependent behavior in children.
 Often, children of people who are addicted to drugs and alcohol become codependent, especially when an addiction has gone so far that the child feels the need to take on a caretaker role with the parent.

 Negative Effects and Risks for the Codependent Partner

-When a person is in a codependent relationship with someone who is abusing drugs, both individuals may experience multiple negative effects and even risks based on the situation.
-For example, a study from the journal Science and Collective Health indicates that there can be serious implications not only to the family dynamics surrounding codependent relationships, but also to the health of the codependent individual.
-Some of these risks include:
+When a person is in a codependent relationship with someone who is misusing drugs, both individuals may experience multiple negative effects and even risks based on the situation.
+For example, studies indicate that there can be serious implications not only to the family dynamics surrounding codependent relationships, but also to the health of the codependent individual.2 Some of these risks can include:2

-• Increased risk of also developing addictions, such as to substances, food, or gambling
+- An increased risk of also developing addictions to substances, food, or gambling, for instance.

-• Loss of relationships with those outside the codependent relationship
+- A loss of relationships with those outside the codependent relationship.

-• Inability to keep up with other responsibilities outside of the codependent relationship
+- An inability to keep up with other responsibilities outside of the codependent relationship.

 Codependency generally results in the individual working so hard to care for the addicted loved one that the codependent individual’s needs are neglected, which can also result in poor health, low self-esteem, depression, and other mental and physical consequences.